Buying a Home

 Experience: An experienced agent has learned in “the school of hard knocks” in addition to the formal classroom.
 S/he has learned how to creatively negotiate for your benefit.
 S/he can also explain common practices in the bargaining process.
 An agent’s experience helps in reading the market to know if buyer’s or seller’s currently have the advantage in negotiating.

 Education: Just like experience benefits the client, additional training keeps the agent abreast of new developments in the field.
+Using top real estate schools for continuining education is critical.

 References: What do past clients have to say about the agent’s services?